nedrysoft/pingnoo/README.md

 ## Thanks

-This project was the gratefully the recipient of a micro grant from [icculus](https://icculus.org/microgrant2020/).
+This project is a grateful recipient of a micro-grant from [icculus](https://icculus.org/microgrant2020/) who provide micro-grants each year to open-source projects.

 # License